 This can help you keep spending at a sustainable level, so once January comes, you’re not burdened with a large amount of debt.

-For many people their December pay-cheque won’t be enough to cover their Christmas spending alone.
+For many people their December salary won’t be enough to cover their Christmas spending alone.
 So, if you’re looking to use some form of credit to supplement your budget, consider some of the options below.
 Remember, credit needs to be used responsibly and you shouldn’t borrow beyond your means.

 This type of credit card offers its users a 0% interest rate for a fixed period, meaning its main advantage is that if you were to repay your expenditure in full before the end of this period then your debt won’t incur any interest.
+This can be useful when shopping during specific periods such as for Christmas or Black Friday.

-It’s worth noting that other activities on this type of card, such as balance transfers or cash withdrawals, may incur a charge, so you should try to stick to making purchases only.
+It’s also worth noting that other activities on this type of card, such as balance transfers or cash withdrawals, may incur a charge, so you should try to stick to making purchases only.

 Instead of a credit card, you could make your Christmas purchases on a debit card.
 But if you exceed your current balance you’ll revert to an overdraft which can also charge large interest fees.
 This is where a money transfer card can be useful.